 Char Clone: A different approach in this series then the rest.
 There are three main Char clones, each one representing a different incarnation of the original Char Aznable: Athrun as The Rival, Mu La Flaga as the Big Brother Mentor, and Rau Le Crueset as the Dark Messiah

 Darker and Edgier: Very dark for an Alternate Universe series and you get to watch the atrocities done close up.
 There is also notably little to no comic relief within the entire series even when compared to Zeta Gundam and Victory Gundam which had a couple of lighthearted moments and humorous expressions to somewhat offset the dark tone of the series.
-It is still known for being one of the darkest AU Gundam series.
+It is a large contender for the title of darkest AU Gundam series.

 Dead Star Walking: T.M.
 Revolution, who performs the first two OPs, also voices Miguel Aiman who is killed early in the story.
 Averted with Shiho Hahnenfuss.
 She was set to be voiced by Nami Tamaki, but she turned down the role... to the great relief of Yzak/Shiho shippers everywhere.